a-nikolaev/a-nikolaev.github.io/fp/projects/index.markdown

 ## Projects

-In the second half of this course, you will work on a project, which will replace regular homeworks.
+In the second half of this course, you will work on a project, which will replace regular homework assignments.

 ### Timeline:
 - June 12 - **Choose a project topic**.